cyrus2281/cyrus2281/README.md

 <img src='https://github.com/milad2281/milad2281/blob/main/me.jpg' alt='Banner' height='400'>

 ### In the beginning, there was all 1s and 0s.
-But through evolution, developers cames to existence.
+But through evolution, developers came to existence.
 ## Welcome to my page
 #### Hi, My name is Cyrus (Milad), and I am a Full Stack Developer.